 French Polynesia Bookfair (changeable, mid-November) — all matters literary, together with speakers, launches, and readings featuring writers from around the Pacific.
 Back in Papeete is the best time to travel to Tahiti.

 Matariki Ni’a (changeable, overdue November) — most formal events around the islands because sailors are thankful for the abundant crop’s rain and optimism.

 Global Tattoo Festival — tattoos are an integral part of all Tahitian lifestyle.
 Pros and buffs flock to Pape’ete to admire the art of painting.

 Pine-apple Festival (changeable) — on Moorea Island, with theatres, craft stalls, and shows of local foods.
 The highlight is your making and eating of the Enormous Pineapple Cake.

 Tuamotu interisland game titles (changeable, mid-December) — intense and exciting events for over a week across the Tuamotu Islands, together with traditional sports such as palm tree climbing.

 Xmas Day (25th) — renowned fervently.
 Additionally, a public getaway, with most restaurants and shops closed for several days and public transport nearly nonexistent.

 Boxing Day (26th) — Christmas parties persist, but not a public holiday season.

-New Yr’s Eve (31st) — commemorating the changing of years with celebrations around the temples and temples in Papeete.
+New Yr’s Eve (31st) — commemorating the changing of years with celebrations around the best time to travel to Tahiti.